 Chromebooks: FAQs for Parents

-When introducing a Chromebook into your home for the first time — whether it’s yours or from your child’s school — it’s helpful to think of it like a laptop that only gives access to the internet.
+When introducing a Chromebook into your home for the first time, it’s helpful to think of it as a laptop that only gives access to the internet.
 Chromebooks are very useful when it comes to learning, researching, writing, and collaborating with other students, but they can also come with risks.
 Read on to learn more about what parents need to know.

 How do I get started?

 When you open up a Chromebook for the first time, you’ll be guided through selecting your language and keyboard layout.
 You’ll then be asked to connect to a Wi-Fi network.
 Once you’re successfully connected, you’ll need to log in.

 During the set-up process, you’re going to need your child’s school-issued student email address and password.
 If you or your child don’t know this information, contact your school’s IT department for assistance.
 If it's your family's Chromebook, you'll be in charge of passwords.

 Absolutely!
 Check out our guide to learn how to use Google Family Link to set parental controls on your child's Chromebook.
 You can manage app downloads, block websites, and more.

 Is there anything I should worry about with my child having Chromebook access?

 Like any other computer, there are a number of risks that come with having access to the internet.
 For many kids, it may be the first time they’ve been given email access, chat clients, and electronic file storage.
 We’ve created the following guides to help you understand the technology your child now has access to via their Chromebook.

 If your child’s school uses Bark for Schools to monitor content, the administration is already being alerted if anything inappropriate or potentially harmful occurs on your child’s student accounts.
 Because monitoring happens at the account level, this coverage will also extend to your child’s activities on their Chromebook.